SunbossRS/EasierWorkLife/index.md

 > Manage-ForeSite.bat
   </code>
 </pre>
-The<code>Init-MarkdownArticle</code>can help you to create a article easier.Because you need to right-click in the<code>_posts</code>folder,and then you have to name the article,then you need to input some information like<code>title</code>,<code>description</code>or other things.How many things you need to do!
+The<code>Init-MarkdownArticle</code>can help you to create a article easier.Because you need to locate to the<code>_posts</code>folder,and create a txt file.Then you have to name the article and change it to *.md* format,at the last you need to type some informations like<code>title</code>,<code>description</code>or other things.How many things you need to do!
 Use a script can improve your efficiency.

+You can choose me.